 There are three types of agent relationships.
 A seller’s agent, under a listing agreement with a seller, acts solely for the seller.
 A buyer’s agent, under a buyer’s agency agreement, acts solely for the buyer.
 Finally, an agent can be a dual agent – but only if the seller and buyer consent in writing.
 There are legal restrictions on the information a dual agent can share with the seller and buyer.

-The attorneys at the Ann Arbor law firm of Hamilton, Graziano & London can provide legal advice if you’re selling or buying a home.
+The attorneys at the Ann Arbor law firm of Hamilton, London, & Davis can provide legal advice if you’re selling or buying a home.